 Ilford will have great schools, shops for local people and flexible, creative workspace for enterprise.
-The much enhanced cultural and leisure offer, anchored with Council's investment in modern civic facilities and a new college or university, will attract Londoners and visitors from elsewhere, underpinned with the Council's investment in modern civic facilities.
+The much enhanced cultural and leisure offer, underpinned with the Council's investment in modern civic facilities and including a new college or university, will attract Londoners and visitors from elsewhere.